-Definition & Facts for Peptic Ulcers (Stomach Ulcers)
+Definition & Facts for Peptic Ulcers (Stomach or Duodenal Ulcers)

 What is a peptic ulcer?

 A peptic ulcer is a sore on the lining of your stomach or duodenum.

 Do peptic ulcers have other names?

 Peptic ulcers are sometimes called stomach ulcers, duodenal ulcers, or peptic ulcer disease.

 How common are peptic ulcers?